openaps/AndroidAPSdocs/docs/EN/Module/index.rst

 BG Source
 ------------
 This is just a short overview of all compatible CGMs/FGM with AndroidAPS.
 For further details, look `here <../Configuration/BG-Source.html>`_.
-Just a short hint: if you an display your gluose data in xDrip+ or Nightscout, you can have xDrip+ has BG Source in AAPS
+Just a short hint: if you an display your gluose data in xDrip+ or Nightscout, you can have xDrip+ has BG Source in AAPS.

-Dexcom G4: These sensors are quite old, but you can find instructions on how to use it with xDrip+ Dexcom G5: It works with xDrip+ or patched Dexcom App Dexcom G6: It works with xDrip+ or patched Dexcom App Libre 1: You need a transmitter for it (built or buy it yourself) and xDrip+ Libre 2: There are instructions in the Internet on how to use it with xDrip+ (and no transmitter)
+* Dexcom G4: These sensors are quite old, but you can find instructions on how to use it with xDrip+
+* Dexcom G5: It works with xDrip+ or patched Dexcom App
+* Dexcom G6: It works with xDrip+ or patched Dexcom App
+* Libre 1: You need a transmitter for it (built or buy it yourself) and xDrip+
+* Libre 2: There are instructions in the Internet on how to use it with xDrip+ (and no transmitter)
-Eversense: It works so far only together with ESEL and a patched Eversense-App (works not with (and only with all three components): Dana RS, LineageOS)
+* Eversense: It works so far only together with ESEL and a patched Eversense-App (works not with (and only with all three components): Dana RS, LineageOS)
-Enlite: quite complicated with a lot of extra stuff
+* Enlite: quite complicated with a lot of extra stuff

 Nightscout
 ------------
-One senctence: what is `Nightscout <http://www.nightscout.info/>`_ Nightscout is independent of the other module.
+One senctence: what is `Nightscout <http://www.nightscout.info/>`_ Nightscout is independent of the other modules.
 More information on how to configure Nightscout for use with AndroidAPS `here <../../Installing-AndroidAPS/Nightscout.html>`_

 AAPS-.apk file
 ------
-* `AAPS - the .apk file <../../Installing-AndroidAPS/Building-APK.html>`_
+The basic component of the system.
+Before installing the app, you have to build the apk- file (the "app-file" first).
+Instructions are  `here <../../Installing-AndroidAPS/Building-APK.html>`_.